|

 Bantock

-is an icon to many artists especially those of us who have been doing collage long before Photoshop
+inspired Mail Art Deck.
+Nick Bantock (of Griffin & Sabine) is an icon to many artists especially those of us who have been doing collage long before Photoshop

 and collage books became so readily available and the scrapbook craze made material more accessible.

-Teppei who is also an artist and free spirit.
+As explained in the art card that goes with the Fool, the inspiration for this version was my son Teppei who is also an artist and free spirit.
 As in the case of many Mail Art Swaps, the artist makes

-mails them back out to everyone.
+enough high quality copies for the players and mails them to the host who then divvies them up and mails them back out to everyone.
 Usually the Postal service gets to see lots of pretty art coming

 and going during this time.

-Next offering is the current
+Next offering is the Tarot Collector's Forum

+collaborative deck that I contributed the Queen of Coins and World cards.
 My Mom is the living incarnation of the Queen of Coins and so I did tribute to her here.
 Being the

-silly but I still enjoyed the creative process.
+practical, down to earth, no nonsense Queen that she is, I'm sure she found this portrayal rather silly but I still enjoyed the creative process.
 The version shown here was made into a postcard.

 Queen of Coin Text:

-staying with some Tarot friends
+with some Tarot friends

-this Autumn in Tuscany
+in Tuscany

 and also represents wealth, longevity, power